carrot-kpi/docs/README.md

 pnpm i
 ```

-An env variable is required to start the landing page and it determines if the
+An env variable is required to start the documentation portal and it determines
-landing page should run in dev mode or not.
+if the portal should run in dev mode or not.
 Create a `.env.local` file at the
 root of the repo and add the `NEXT_PUBLIC_DEV` env.
 You can set it to either
-true or false to determine how the landing page will run.
+true or false to determine how the portal will run.

 Alternatively, just copy/paste and rename the `.env.example` file at the root of
 the project to `.env.local` and give a value to the env variables there.